 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing the House, H.B.
-161 would require beverage manufacturer licensees to pay the beer tax on beverages sold at farmers’ markets.
+Under consideration by a House-Senate conference committee, H.B.
+161 requires beverage manufacturer licensees to pay the beer tax on beverages sold at farmers’ markets.